 "Now, see here, woman!" snapped Uncle Vernon, starting forward.

-McGonagall stood, and Uncle Vernon halted, halfway to her.
+McGonagall stood and Uncle Vernon halted.
 He straightened up and scowled indignantly.

 "Are you daft, Mr. Dursley?
 Not allow the son of Lily and James Potter to attend Hogwarts?
 And you haven't even told him about what he is?
 This is quite insulting.
 I can hardly believe it!
 After what happened to Lily and James I would've thought-"

 "That is quite enough!" huffed Aunt Petunia.
-She tilted her chin upward, upturning her long, horse-like face irascibly.
-"My sister stuck her nose in to one too many things that she should've stayed away from.
+"My sister stuck her nose into one too many things that she should've stayed away from.
 I knew it'd be the end of her someday.
 Oh, but my parents were so proud to have a witch in the family.
 I was the only one who saw her for what she was: a freak!
-She went and got herself blown up.
-Well, I'll not have-"
+Oh, but such a noble freak, wasn't she?
+Silly fool with that silly husband.
+She rowed with the biggest freak of them all and just look at what happened!
+She got herself blown up, and if you think-"

-"Blown up?"
-Harry croed.
+"Blown up?" cried Harry.
 "You said my parents died in a car crash!"

-"A car crash?"
-Professor McGonagall said incredulously.
+"A car crash?" said Professor McGonagall incredulously.
 "A car crash?
 A mere Muggle-grade lapse of control?
-You say that that killed Lily and James Potter?
-That's completely ridiculous.
+You say that a car crash killed Lily and James Potter?
+That is perfectly...outrageous!
 I can hardly believe the lies you've told this poor boy.
 When I first began watching you on my own, I knew….
 You truly are the most wretched Muggles imaginable.
 The way you've treated this boy is despicable.
-I have half a mind to break the law and hex all three of you!
+I have half a mind to hex all three of you!
 Look at what you've done to your own son!
 Spoiled him rotten!
-Mal nutrition!
+Malnutrition!
 He is quite overweight.
 You ought to be ashamed of yourselves."

 "Excuse me," Harry interjected.